Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 - Arthur C. Clarke’s First Law

-I often tell colleagues that I don’t have a great photographic memory for verbal conversations (and therefore tools like Teams meetings with recordings, transcripts, AI recaps and the ability to ask questions retroactively about the meeting are an absolute game-changer and life-saver for me).
+I often let colleagues know that I don’t have a great photographic memory for verbal conversations (and therefore tools like Teams meetings with recordings, transcripts, AI recaps and the ability to ask questions retroactively about the meeting are an absolute game-changer and life-saver for me).

-My lack of great conversational photographic memory is definitely a “me” thing, because I have other colleagues who have an almost spooky ability to remember every single aspect of what was said in a conversation—in many ways, those types of folks are their own personal Copilot.
+My lack of great conversational photographic memory is definitely a “me” thing, because I have other colleagues who have an almost spooky ability to remember every single aspect of what was said in a conversation—in many ways, those types of folks are their own personal Copilot (whereas for folks like me, I very much need to lean on note-taking and tools and systems to help me stay organized).

 I am telling you this because the conversations I do tend to remember the most are ones tied to emotions that lodge themselves into my amygdala.